Increase in VA Disability Claims for PTSD

 Post-Traumatic Stress Disorder (PTSD) is a common result from combat.
 Learn how to make a VA disability claim for PTSD, and why you shouldn’t delay getting treatment.

 The VA disability claims, and benefits paid out, for post-traumatic stress disorder (PTSD) are increasing.
-In 2009, PTSD was the third most common approved VA disability condition for vets from Iraq and Afghanistan, after tinnitus and neck/back strain.
+By 2016, PTSD was the third most common disability compensated for veterans from all wars, after tinnitus and hearing loss.

 PTSD a common result of combat

 Post-traumatic stress disorder is the most common mental health disorder experienced by those in combat.
 The Disabled American Veterans website put together a good report on this topic.
 They point out that most all veterans will experience some readjustment issues.
 It’s important to be aware of what a normal readjustment is, compared to the kind of problems that can benefit from professional help.

 For people exposed to traumatic situations, such as military combat, as many as one in five may experience PTSD symptoms.
 Your symptoms may be immediately visible, or they may simmer under the surface for months or years until they’re triggered by an event.

 The DVA estimates the rates of PTSD experienced by veterans according to their service area are:

 - Operations Iraqi Freedom (OIF) and Enduring Freedom (OEF): About 11-20 out of every 100 Veterans who served in OIF or OEF will have PTSD in a given year;

 - Gulf War (Desert Storm): About 12 out of every 100 Gulf War Veterans will have PTSD in a given year.